Snowy peaks of Savoy

 The Savoyard version mainly uses Beaufort, Abondance, and Savoy Emmental.
 The Swiss version (moitié-moitié) uses Gruyère and Vacherin Fribourgeois.

-What bread for fondue?
+What bread for the fondue?

-How to prevent fondue from separating?
+How to prevent the fondue from separating?

 What is the "croûtion"?

-Can tartiflette be made without pork?
+Can you make a tartiflette without pork?

 Reblochon (tartiflette), Beaufort (fondue), Savoy Raclette, and Tome des Bauges are the pillars of our gastronomy.

-How to choose your Reblochon correctly?
+How to choose your Reblochon well?

 Where to learn these techniques on-site?